I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxceteardownaddress.md

 ## -remarks
 <p>When <b>RxCeTearDownAddress</b> is successful, the data members in the RXCE_ADDRESS structure pointed to by the <i>pAddress</i> parameter will be properly uninitialized, TDI addresses will be closed, and allocated memory for handlers and transport addresses will be freed.</p>

-<p>When <b>RxCeTearDownAddress</b> is successful, the data members in the RXCE_ADDRESS structure pointed to by the <i>pAddress</i> parameter will be properly uninitialized, TDI addresses will be closed, and allocated memory for handlers and transport addresses will be freed.</p>

 ## -requirements
 <table>
 <tr>